SofthouseVxo/Education/Lectures/React/1-React-Intro.md

 * The Virtual DOM selectively renders subtrees of nodes based upon state changes.
 * It does the least amount of DOM manipulation possible in order to keep your components up to date.
-* If there are any changes in the Virtual Dom then React performs a “diffing algorithm”.
+* If there are any changes in the Virtual Dom then React performs a “diffing algorithm".
 Which identifies what has changed and accordingly updates the real DOM.
-This means that it doesn’t update the entire DOM just the nodes that has changed.
+This means that it doesn't update the entire DOM just the nodes that has changed.

 <br/>
 <br/>